slicervm/docs.slicervm.com/docs/examples/remote-vscode.md

         )
 ```

-You can watch the installation by adding the fstail tool via `arkade get fstail`, then running:
+You can watch the installation by adding the [fstail](https://github.com/alexellis/fstail) tool via `arkade get fstail`.

+Then run the following to attach to any VM log files that are detected:

 ```bash
 sudo fstail /var/log/slicer